-Race Director and USAT official have the ultimate and final authority to remove a participant from the race if the participant has violated rules of the race.
-Medical personnel have ultimate and final authority to remove a participant from the race, if, in their judgment, the participant is physically incapable of continuing the race without sustaining physical damage or loss of life.
+Race Director and USAT official have the authority to remove a participant from the race if the participant has violated rules of the race.
+Medical personnel have authority to remove a participant from the race, if, in their judgment, it is unsafe for the participant to continue.

 Course closes at 11:30 am. because of the road permit, police assistance, and volunteer availability.

 Timing splits are as follows: